simbelmas/html-kube-tester/README.md

 Git will be displayed in an iframe with node name on top.

+Nnode name is displayed on the top of the page and also in kube-node.json

 Thanks to https://github.com/amoldalwai/RoadFighter.git for having something fun to display.